axibase/atsd/integration/nmon/ssh-tunneling.md

 Start by creating a read-only account on the ATSD server as described in the [User Account Setup Guide](ssh-user.md).

-The guide uses `atsd-tst` as the hostname of the ATSD server.
+The guide uses `atsd_hostname` as the hostname of the ATSD server.

 The guide uses `nurswgvml001` as the hostname of the remote system.